gordon-google/gcp-logging-sinks-demo/README.md

 ### Install Cloud SDK

-The Google Cloud SDK is used to interact with your GCP resources.
+The Google Cloud SDK is used to interact with your gcp resources.
 [Installation instructions](https://cloud.google.com/sdk/downloads) for multiple platforms are available online.

 ### Install Terraform